On Air Night Flight | 1:00am - 6:00am

 Pooil Vaaish Black Limestone accused of failing to discharge duty

-Health and safety charges have been brought against a Manx granite and marble supplier after one of its employees was killed on site.
+Health and safety charges have been brought against a Manx granite and marble supplier after one of its employees was killed after an incident on site.

 Pooil Vaaish Black Limestone, which is registered at Grenaby Studios in Ballabeg, has been accused of two offences – a health and safety breach and failing to discharge its duty towards its staff member.

-Both accusations relate to a fatal incident at the company’s site, on Douglas Road in Ballasalla, on 21 June last year.
+Both accusations relate to a fatal incident, on Douglas Road in Ballasalla, on 21 June last year.

 Emergency services were called just after 9am after employee Nathan Harvey became trapped by a slab of granite which he, and a colleague, were attempting to move from the yard to the workshop.

-The 30-year-old, who was from St Johns, died at the scene.
+The 30-year-old, who was from St Johns, died at Noble's Hospital.

 At Douglas Courthouse today (14 March) the prosecutor described the incident as ‘extremely unfortunate’.